 Russian private mercenary companies, such as the Kremlin-linked Wagner Group, are operating in Sudan.
 In 2017, the Wagner Group deployed 500 men to crush uprisings against Al-Bashir.
-As payment, Kremlin-linked Yevgeny Prigozhin who reportedly funds the Wagner Group, received exclusive rights to gold mining in Sudan, channelled through his M-Invest company.63 Since the ouster of Al-Bashir and the 2021 military coup, the RSF has sought to strengthen ties with Russia and vice versa, demonstrating the the former's power, unaccountability, and ambition for international networks and independent income stream.
-In February 2022, a Sudanese delegation headed by Hemeti (leader of the RSF) arrived in Moscow for an eight-day visit.64 It has also been speculated that Sudanese gold reserves were used by the Russian government to prop up the rouble in the face of Western sanctions.65
+As payment, Kremlin-linked Yevgeny Prigozhin who reportedly funds the Wagner Group, received exclusive rights to gold mining in Sudan, channelled through his M-Invest company.
+Since the ouster of Al-Bashir and the 2021 military coup, the RSF has sought to strengthen ties with Russia and vice versa, demonstrating the the former's power, unaccountability, and ambition for international networks and independent income stream.
+In February 2022, a Sudanese delegation headed by Hemeti (leader of the RSF) arrived in Moscow for an eight-day visit.
+It has also been speculated that Sudanese gold reserves were used by the Russian government to prop up the rouble in the face of Western sanctions.
+The Sudan Liberation Army (SLA/AW), a rebel group that was initially formed in 2001 from